DzzD/TiGL/README.md

 This module is designed to provide an easy way for integrating OpenGL within Titanium Mobile Applications.

-See (https://github.com/DzzD/TIGLDemo "TiGL Demo") [https://github.com/DzzD/TIGLDemo][TiGL Demo] for help on how to use this library and to get started using it.
+See [TIGL Demo](https://github.com/DzzD/TIGLDemo) for help on how to use this library and to get started using it.

 ### You are welcome to participate and help in this project development.
 (IOS developper to help in supporting IOS platform would be greatly apreciated)